 The year 2017 has brought a great bounty, not to mention relief, for employees at bigger French companies.
 A new employment law has come into effect from January 1st, stating that French workers will have the “right to disconnect” outside of work hours.
-Overuse of digital devices has been blamed for everything from burnout to sleeplessness, as well as relationship problems, with many employees uncertain about when they can switch off.
 The French government realized that the health and well-being of their workers was in peril, and has acted accordingly, while another study out of Colorado State University has found that even the anticipatory stress of expecting after-hours e-mails might have a negative effect on people’s well-being.

 “All the studies show there is far more work-related stress today than there used to be, and that the stress is constant,” Member of Parliament Benoit Hamon told the BBC.
 “Employees physically leave the office, but they do not leave their work.
 They remain attached by a kind of electronic leash – like a dog.
 The texts, the messages, the e-mails – they colonize the life of the individual to the point where he or she eventually breaks down.”

-The great demand for wellbeing courses is not without reason.
+The great demand for well-being courses is not without reason.
 It is needed for the sanity of the mind. ‘’In these stressed times if a person is not meditating at least one hour a day, then neurosis will not be accidental, he will create it himself,’’ says Osho.
-In meditation the mind is de-cluttered, information is digested and the mind becomes refreshed.
-For one hour a day everybody should disappear from the world into their own being. ‘’For one hour each person should be so alone that nothing penetrates him – no memory, no thought, no imagination; for one hour no content in his consciousness, and that will rejuvenate him and that will refresh him.
-That will release new sources of energy from within and he will be back in the world, younger, fresher, more able to learn, with more wonder in his eyes, with more awe in his heart.’’
+In meditation the mind is de-cluttered, information is digested and the mind becomes refreshed. ‘’For one hour each person should be so alone that nothing penetrates him – no memory, no thought, no imagination; for one hour no content in his consciousness, and that will rejuvenate him and that will refresh him.
+That will release new sources of energy from within and he will be back in the world, younger, fresher, more able to learn, with more wonder in his eyes, with more awe in his heart.’’1